fiveai/ros_comm/README.md

 docker build --ssh default --tag fiveshm .
 ```

-### Execute the benchmark suite deploying the ROS nodes in separate docker images
+### Executing the benchmark suite, deploying the ROS nodes in separate docker images

 Assuming the Docker container built as above, with a tag of `fiveshm`: